sylhare/sylhare.github.io/_posts/2023/2023-09-07-Github-actions-kung-fu.md

 ```

 Here the build step will use the `src` folder as the root folder.
-Or directly in the step if you need to execute action in a different folder:
+Or directly in the step if you need to execute an action in a different folder:

 ```yaml
 jobs: